alexrobincrabbe/Brain_tumour_diagnostic/README.md

 ### Deploy to Heroku

-1. You will need an account at Heroku and be logged into your account
+1. You will need an account at Heroku and to be logged into your account
 2. Click 'New' then 'Create new app'
 3. Choose region
 4. Click 'create app'
 5. In the deploy tab under deployment method, choose GitHub
-6. Under connect to Github, choose the repository to connect
+6. Under connect to GitHub, choose the repository to connect
 7. Under Manual deploy, click 'Deploy Branch'

 ## Libraries